Pendleton Round-Up

 Bronc rider Bonnie McCarroll (1897-1929) died in a rodeo accident at Pendleton.
 The PRCA, formed in 1936, initially scheduled no events for women as a result of her death.

 The fourth annual round-up in September 1913 drew 50,000 spectators.

 History

 The first Pendleton Round-up was held in 1910, born of a "communistic" desire to establish a city park for Pendleton.
 It was an immediate success, and grew in scale dramatically in each of its first several years.

+A half-mile “Indian Race” was listed in the first program of the Pendleton Round-Up in 1910.
+In 1913, the first actual Indian relay appeared in rodeo programs.

 The only cancellations happened in 1943, 1944 (both due to World War II), and 2020 (due to the COVID-19 pandemic).

 Events

 There are 11 events in which cowboys (and cowgirls in barrel racing and breakaway roping) from all over the United States and Canada compete.
 The All-Around Cowboy is awarded to the competitor who wins the most money in the required number of events.